 Calculate the Average Email Interactions It Takes to Create a Conversion

 Make sure that your conversion rate increased and your emailing campaign was successful.
 Calculate the average number of email interactions needed to create one conversion.
-For this, keep track of all those marketing metrics described above.
+For this, keep track of all those metrics described above and create an email marketing calendar to stay focused.

 Use the Data You Receive to Make Emails More Effective